anytizer/ocunit/README.md

 So, OCUnit is for you only if you are setting up your store for the __first__ time.

 **Run OCUnit at your own risk.**
-The developers of OCUnit cannot be responsible for your accidental damage to the OpenCart database on your store.
+The developers of OCUnit cannot be responsible for your accidental damage to the database on your store.

 ---